The 2nd CEE&CA Summer Academy on Human Rights and Business (2024)

 Organizers

-The CEE&CA Summer Academy is organized by the Polish Institute for Human Rights and Business (PIHRB) and the Ukrainian Yaroslav Mudryi National Law University in partnership with the Global Business Initiative on Human Rights and in collaboration with the CEECA Resource Hub and the CEE Business and Human Rights Association.
+The CEE&CA Summer Academy is organized by the Polish Institute for Human Rights and Business (PIHRB) and the Ukrainian Yaroslav Mudryi National Law University in partnership with the Global Business Initiative on Human Rights and in collaboration with the UN Development Programme, the CEECA Resource Hub, the CEE Business and Human Rights Association and the UNDP.